 It seems here like Duffy, or rather the narrator is being dismissive of the “heavens” previously they referred to them as being “uncared blue” and here it is clear that they do not associate the sky with heaven, “not paradise” the negativity continues by stating the endless nature of the sky.
 In a strange way, this almost creates a lack of hope.
 The poem is called rapture which invokes an image of being pulled up into the heavens but this imagery seems to negate that idea.

 Here it is perhaps revealed why the narrator is feeling negative.
 I don’t think this line is the narrator addressing the “heavens” but they are once again addressing the poem’s subject.
 They want to know why they have drifted.
 What is interesting is that the narrator clearly feels partially responsible.
 They don’t say “why have you drifted,” they say “why have we drifted” this subtly points to shared responsibility.

 This is an interesting subversion.
 With the previous line ending how it did the suggestion would appear to be that the narrator had drifted apart from their significant other but here it is suggesting that they have both drifted from themselves.
 Suggesting they have become different people.
 I would suggest that the tone is such that the narrator clearly doesn’t feel that this is a positive thing.
 Claiming that they stay trapped in time is interesting and causes a mixed message.
 How can you drift whilst trapped?
 The two ideas seem to conflict with one another and this helps to create an underlying tension.
 It gives the impression of uncertainty.

-This quite dramatic.
-Once again this helps cement the idea of the rapture in our head.
-However, I think any hint at religious undertones are almost irrelevant.
+This is quite dramatic.
+Once again this helps cement the idea of the rapture in our heads.
+However, I think any hint of religious undertones is almost irrelevant.
 I think this is supposed to point to the idea of a situation that has become really mundane.
 Queuing evokes the idea of waiting.
 It sounds like the narrator and their significant other are in a real bind if that is how dull things have got!
 This is another enjambment line.